Charity shops in Ebbw Vale

 Is it safe to send valuables from Ebbw Vale to GoldPaid?

 Yes.
-Parcels travel by Royal Mail Special Delivery Guaranteed, a tracked and insured service.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Parcels travel by Royal Mail Special Delivery Guaranteed, a tracked and signed-for service.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before sending anything?